voskanyan069/ChessGame/README.md

   - ~~Add client module for communication with the server~~
   - ~~Move piece in both clients boards~~
   - ~~Add loop in game~~
+- Implement hittable King (In progress)
 - Implement checkmate
+- Close session when one of players leave room
+- Close session when signal received (ctrl-c, termination)
+- Error when in room already 2 players
+- [CRITICAL] Fix signal handling when returing from new position (Desc: Cannot catch SIGINT second time)